Camden Public Art Committee Call for Artists

 Based on direction from City Council, staff and planning consultants determined that revisions were warranted to the housing and land use elements of the comprehensive plan.
 Drafts of these two elements are completed and scheduled to be reviewed by the Planning Commission on August 26 at 6:15 PM.
 City Council will hold a public hearing on the draft elements at their meeting on September 2, 2025 at 5: 30 PM.
 Copies of the draft elements may be accessed with the links below.

-Dawn-Marie Johnson Named Public Information Officer for the City of Camden Camden, SC — July 1, 2025 — The City of Camden is excited to announce Dawn-Marie Johnson as its new Public Information Officer (PIO).
+Camden, SC — The City of Camden is excited to announce Dawn-Marie Johnson as its new Public Information Officer (PIO).
 A passionate storyteller and community connector, Johnson brings extensive experience in communications, marketing, and community engagement to her new role, where she will help shape how Camden shares its unique story with residents, businesses, and visitors.

 As PIO, Johnson will lead the city’s strategic communication initiatives, manage media relations, coordinate public event information, and oversee crisis communications.
 Her mission is to ensure Camden’s citizens stay connected and informed through authentic, transparent, and timely information.